neftjs/neft/validators/options.coffee.md

 This validator also accepts an object in place of array.

-In such case, we check whether passed *property* value exists as an object key.
+In such case, we check whether property value exists as an object key.

 ```
 var cities = {